 Similarly, all types of organizations can benefit when they're willing to honor the knowledge and life experience of more tenured workers and solicit their input and advice.

-Older Workers Can Bring Wisdom
+More Tenured Workers Can Bring Wisdom

 Baby boomers may be reaching the traditional retirement age, but people are living much longer than they once did, and for many, there's no rush to stop working.
 Whether for financial reasons or just a desire to continue contributing, baby boomers workers who aren't ready to stop working can bring a wealth of benefits to businesses.